Blog Post

 Generally, landlords are required to give renters at least a days notice prior to their entry.
 The notice should state the reason for the entry.
 The entry times must also be reasonable.
 In North Carolina, there’s no statute that requires you to give your tenant a notice before entering the rental unit.
 However, a 24 hours’ notice is recommended.

-Landlords may enter a rental unit for various reasons.
+Landlords may enter a rental for various reasons.
 From property maintenance and repairs to emergencies and property abandonment.

 10. Pets